Green Manifesto

 To support sustainable mobility, especially for those unfamiliar with the city, we provide a map on the website and to our guests showing festival venues, bike-sharing points, and charging stations for electric vehicles.
 For those who have no choice but to drive, preferably using carpooling, we highlight the most convenient parking options.

-On the festival website, we also provide detailed information about how to reach Pordenone by train or bus.
+We also provide detailed information about how to reach Pordenone by train or bus.

 2. SUSTAINABLE ENERGY CONSUMPTION